CasualCoder91/N_Body/docs/NBodySimulation/CoordinateSystems.rst

     M = \left [\hat{e}_x,\hat{e}_y,\hat{e}_z\right ]

-The full transformation from HCA to HEQ consists of the two steps: the multiplication with :math:`M` followed by the transformation from cartesian to spherical as given in :eq:`GCA_to_GCP`.
+The full transformation from HCA to HEQ consists of the two steps: the multiplication with :math:`M` followed by the transformation from Cartesian to spherical as given in :eq:`GCA_to_GCP`.

-For the transformation between HGP and HEQ the direction of the north celestial pole (NCP) is required .
+For the transformation between HGP and HEQ the direction of the north celestial pole (NCP) is required.
 NCP is perpendicular to the celestial equator, hence :math:`d_{NGP} = 90^{\circ}`.
 In HGP at :math:`\epsilon_0`, NCP is